God is love.

 The liturgy of the Church describes this divine KINDNESS

 in no uncertain terms.
-God, in

 the abundance of His KINDNESS, surpasses the merits and the